 “If you’re not doing what you really want to do, you don’t really want to do it.”Ellen DeGeneres

 I’m Cynthia, and I moved across the world in 2012 for a supposed one-year adventure (and to live abroad).
-I guess that’s why the name ‘Adventurings’ has stuck through all iterations of this blog since then — from vagabonding in Great Britain, to studying to become a teacher, to moving in Prague and thinking this would be it, to the unexpected move to the capital of Czech Republic’s South Bohemia region, České Budějovice — population 100,000, plus (for the past seven years) myself, my husband Alex, and well, I guess our little dachshund Ferdinand doesn’t count, but he counts to me.
+I guess that’s why the name ‘Adventurings’ has stuck through all iterations of this blog since then — from vagabonding in Great Britain, to studying to become a teacher, to moving in Prague and thinking this would be it, to the unexpected move in early 2013 to the capital of Czech Republic’s South Bohemia region, České Budějovice — population 100,000, plus myself, my husband Alex, and well, I guess our little dachshund Ferdinand doesn’t count, but he counts to me.

 I have an intense love of life, culture, and education which I guess drew me to Europe in the first place.
 I celebrate every new month on the calendar or holiday and am an eternal dreamer and schemer.
 (Which has worked out well because Alex is the enabler to all of my harebrained-but-just-might-work plans) Travel has been a pretty high priority for us, even though it’s slowing down a bit these days, but we almost always bring our pejsek. #havedogwilltravel

 This space is many things: part travel blog, part musings on living on a new continent, part every-day life in the Czech Republic stuff.
 Add in a sprinkling of recipes, sustainability and minimalism practices, photos, travel tips, and sharing some pretty important life moments has all found a home here over the past several years.

 I met Alex working at a Starbucks in downtown Seattle.
 We got engaged at Christmas 2013 and married in the summer 2015.
 We are really best friends.